huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 [Most of life is a search for who and what needs you the most.](https://x.com/naval/status/797865441783709696?lang=en) Serve for the community.
 Try your best to be useful and helpful to the society, the world, the universe.
 Your goal is to become a person of value, not a person of success.
 Inspire and help others, however you can.
+[It doesn't matter how many people don't get it.
+What matters is how many people do.](https://tim.blog/2008/12/31/things-ive-learned-and-loved-in-2008/)